Wednesday, 16 December 2020

 Moolavar is of Swayambhu, an anthill slightly slanting towards the north.
 A gap is visible on the Shiva Linga, which divides it into two parts.
 The left part is believed to be Sakti, and the right part is Shiva; hence, the Shiva Linga is praised as “Sivasakthi.
 No abhishekam is done for moolavar.
 In koshtam Vinayagar, Dakshinamurthy, Sankaranarayanan, Brahma and Durgai.

 In praharam Nalvar, Saptamatrikas, Vinayagar, Kashi Vishwanath, Arumugar with Valli Devasena between the two Kailasanathar sannadhis (Ashata Kona Chakra is installed at the peedam), Gajalakshmi, Chandikeswarar, Navagrahas (Suryan is with two wives) and Swarna kala Bhairavar.
 Gajalakshmi is opposite to Bhairavar in one sannadhi.
-Sankaranarayanar and Natarajar with anklet are also in the praharam, There is a subway near Nalvar, believed to be an escape route to Tiruchirapalli Rock Fort.
+Sankaranarayanar and Natarajar with an anklet are also in the praharam.
+There is a subway near Nalvar, believed to be an escape route to Tiruchirapalli Rock Fort.

 The Ambal Sannadhi was built separately, with a nagara vimana outside the main praharam.
 The Ambal faces south.
 There are two Ambals in one sannadhi.
 Since the Lotus flower was damaged in one Ambal, a new idol was installed alongside the old one.
 Different alangaras/decorations are done for each day.